How to Perform Automation Testing of JAVA/J2EE Applications (Part 2)

 Advantages of Automated Testing of J2EE Applications

-• J2EE applications are normally large; manual testing the entire application may prove to be very time consuming and error-prone.
+• J2EE applications are normally large; manual testing of the entire application may prove to be very time consuming and error-prone.

 • Several J2EE automated testing tools come with basic functionality testing features.
 They are developed and designed keeping the component in mind.
-This makes the life of tester much easier.
-For example, a JSF testing tool JSFUnit has provision to test the framework’s classes.
+This makes the life of a tester much easier.
+For example, JSF testing tool JSFUnit has provision to test the framework’s classes.

 • In projects where repetitive changes occur and testing of the same code is required to be done several times, automated testing proves beneficial.